jamjewkes/jamjewkes.github.io/content/blog/bbc_neutrality.md

 +++
 authors = ["jamie"]
-title = "the bbc & political neutrality" description = "Here's a belated analysis of a BBC article on transphobia!" date = 2025-12-18 [taxonomies] tags = ["bbc", "transgender", "transphobia"]
+title = "the bbc & political neutrality" description = "here's a belated analysis of a BBC article on transphobia!" date = 2025-12-18 [taxonomies] tags = ["bbc", "transgender", "transphobia"]
 [extra]